LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/configuration.md

 **Q:** Will these capabilities be supported in the old workspace as well?
 **A:** No, the enhancements are supported for the enhanced agent workspace only.

-**Q:** When the visitor name is automatically or manually updated, will this affect both the My Connections” and All Conversations lists?
+**Q:** When the visitor name is automatically or manually updated, will this affect both the My Conversations and All Conversations lists?
 **A:** Yes.
-Even if the change has been done on one list (e.g My Connections) it will affect the other list (All Conversations), and vice versa.
+Even if the change has been done on one list (e.g My Conversations) it will affect the other list (All Conversations), and vice versa.

 ## Additional custom configuration options